Aaron Fike: Legal troubles

+In March 2003, Fike was arrested for driving under the influence in his hometown of Galesburg, Illinois and was eventually released.

 On July 7, 2007, Fike and his long-time girlfriend and fiancée, Red Horse crew member Cassandra "Casi" Davidson, were arrested in the parking lot of Kings Island in Mason, Ohio.
 Fike attempted to evade police when asked to exit his truck, striking an officer with the mirror of the vehicle; upon being stopped and searched, syringes containing brown liquid, which Fike admitted were heroin, were found within the vehicle.
-Davidson stated that the heroin was used by both her and Fike.
+Davidson stated that both she and Fike used the heroin.
 Both were arrested on charges of possession of heroin and drug paraphernalia.

-On July 11, 2007 Fike (as well as Davidson) was suspended indefinitely by NASCAR for violating Section 12-4-A (actions detrimental to stock car racing) of the 2007 NASCAR Rule Book.
+On July 11, 2007, Fike (as well as Davidson) was suspended indefinitely by NASCAR for violating Section 12-4-A (actions detrimental to stock car racing) of the 2007 NASCAR Rule Book.
 Red Horse Racing released Fike from his contract the following day.
 On August 29, the misdemeanor possession of drug abuse instruments charge was dropped by prosecutors.

 Though he initially pleaded not guilty, in November 2007, Fike pleaded guilty to possession of a drug abuse instrument and a reduced charge of attempted possession of heroin, both misdemeanors.
 He admitted that he'd spent 4 months in treatment for the addiction, and publicly stated that the habit almost killed him at least once.
 He was sentenced to two years of probation after agreeing to establish a non-profit anti-drug group, Racing Against Drugs.

 In an April 2008 interview for ESPN, Fike admitted to years of painkiller abuse, as well as heroin use on race days.

 Fike returned to racing midget cars at Angell Park Speedway and the USAC national tour after his NASCAR suspension; he was tested upon arrival at the track for every race.

 Fike was reinstated by NASCAR on August 21, 2012, upon his successful completion of NASCAR's Substance Abuse Policy Road to Recovery Program.
-Despite the reinstatement, Fike has not competed in NASCAR since.
+Fike has not competed in NASCAR since.